Aldershot and Alton lines of the LSWR: First railways

 The London and Southampton Railway opened its main line throughout in 1839.
 The company changed its name to London and South Western Railway (LSWR) in 1840.
 In 1845 a branch line to Guildford from Woking was opened, and it was extended to Godalming in 1849.
 To the west of Guildford lay Farnham and Alton, both important in the brewing industry, and transporting their product to London and other population centres by road to the railhead at Winchfield, and a branch line to serve that traffic was an attractive proposition.
 In addition there was potential for useful quarrying at Alton if a railway connection were provided.

 Guildford to Alton authorised, and opened

-An authorising act of Parliament was given on 16 July 1846.
+An authorising act of Parliament, the London and South Western Railway (Farnham and Alton Branch) Act 1846 (9 & 10 Vict. c. clxxiii) was given on 16 July 1846.
 The LSWR had proposed two lines; one from the main line at Pirbright and the other from Guildford.
 The two routes would converge at Ash Green and continue to Alton.
 However Parliament authorised only the second, for the 19 mile line from Guildford through Wanborough, Ash, Tongham, Bentley and Froyle to Alton.
 The estimated cost was £300,000.
 The Reading, Guildford and Reigate Railway was also authorised on the same day (16 July 1846), and it was given running powers over the LSWR line, between Shalford Junction, south of Guildford, through Guildford and as far as Ash.